kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_for.md

 }
 ```

-### Tag Dispatch

-  * The TagA/B structs also provide the ability to 'overload' the operators within the same functor.
-Much like the lambda example, the functor and any member variables contained within are captured by value, which means they must have either implicit or explicit copy constructors.
-  * If `ExecPolicy::work_tag` is not `void`, `functor` has a member function `operator() (const ExecPolicy::work_tag, const IntegerType& i0, ... , const IntegerType& iN) const` where `N` is `ExecPolicy::rank-1`.
-  * If `ExecPolicy::work_tag` is not `void`, `functor` has a member function `operator() (const ExecPolicy::work_tag, const ExecPolicy::member_type& handle) const`.
 * `TeamPolicy` policy with C++ struct as  functor.
 Note that the KOKKOS_INLINE_FUNCTION macro adds all of the function specifiers necessary for the target execution space.
+The TagA/B structs also provide the ability to 'overload' the operators within the same functor.
+Much like the lambda example, the functor and any member variables contained within are captured by value, which means they must have either implicit or explicit copy constructors.

 ```c++
 #include<Kokkos_Core.hpp>